pnst1987/Taftan-thermal-anomaly-detection/README.md

 ##  Geological Context

-The study area is located within the **Makran subduction zone**, at the convergent boundary between the Arabian and Eurasian plates.
-This region hosts one of the world’s largest accretionary prisms and is characterized by active magmatism driven by:
+The study area is located within the **Makran subduction zone**.

-- Slab dehydration
-- Fluid migration
-- Partial melting in the mantle wedge

 These processes manifest at the surface as thermal anomalies within volcanic systems such as the **Taftan volcanic complex**.

 ---